callstack/react-native-builder-bob/docs/pages/esm.md

   "source": "src",
   "output": "lib",
   "targets": [
+    ["module", { "esm": true }],
     ["commonjs", { "esm": true }],
-    ["module", { "esm": true }],
     "typescript"
   ]
 }
 ```

 The `"esm": true` option enables ESM-compatible output by adding the `.js` extension to the import statements in the generated files.
+This is necessary if you want to be able to import the library on Node.js or in a bundler that supports ESM, with some caveats.
+See the [Guidelines](#guidelines) section for more information.

-For TypeScript, it also generates 2 sets of type definitions: one for the CommonJS build and one for the ES module build.
+For TypeScript, it also generates 2 sets of type definitions if the [`commonjs`](build.md#commonjs) target is also enabled: one for the CommonJS build and one for the ES module build.

 It's recommended to specify `"moduleResolution": "bundler"` and `"resolvePackageJsonImports": false` in your `tsconfig.json` file to match [Metro's behavior](https://reactnative.dev/blog/2023/06/21/package-exports-support#enabling-package-exports-beta):